In and out of equilibrium quantum metrology with mean-field quantum criticality: SQS out of Equilibrium Quantum Metrology

+We are now interested in how the non-equilibrium dissipative phase transition may affect the metrological protocol.
+Therefore, we study the influence of this transition on the quantum Fisher information.
+As we have already mentioned in Sec.~\ref{ssec:ness}, the NESS is still a coherent state whose displacement and squeezing parameters are altered with respect to the equilibrium scenario.
+Therefore, the general formula for the quantum Fisher information, cf. Eq.~(\ref{quantumFisher}), remains valid in the NESS upon the correct replacement of the self-consistent parameters $\omega$ and $h$ from Eq.~(\ref{eq:NESSsol}).\footnote{Recall that the displacement parameter may be obtained from the self-consistent parameters viz. $\alpha = h/\omega$.}

 In Fig. \ref{QDiss}, the quantum Fisher information $\mathcal{F}$ is plotted for two different values of the dissipation rate $\gamma$.
 As discussed before, there are two phase transitions now, and therefore two critical points, as shown in Fig. \ref{fig:NESSPD}.
-The first, on the right-hand side in Fig. \ref{QDiss}, is a transition from the ordered to disordered phases as $g$ increases.
-In turn, the second, on the left-hand side in Fig. \ref{QDiss}, corresponds to an order by disorder transition that arises for out of equilibrium states.
+The first, on the right-hand side in Fig. 5, is a transition where increasing quantum fluctuations destroy order.
+In turn, the second, on the left-hand side in Fig.~\ref{QDiss}, is a true non-equilibrium transition where increasing quantum fluctuations induce order.
 At these two critical points, the quantum Fisher information diverges, and therefore arbitrarily large precision may be obtained.
 For the critical value of $g$ for the transition on the right-hand side in Fig. \ref{QDiss}, as $\gamma$ increases, its value decreases as predicted in Fig. \ref{fig:NESSPD}.
 In this way, the critical point can be shifted to the left by increasing $\gamma$.
 By doing this, one is able to obtain larger precisions to estimate $g$ in this region, when compared to the equilibrium case $\gamma=0$.
 To be more specific, one fixes a value of $g$ in that region, and evaluate the quantum Fisher information $\mathcal{F}$ with $\gamma=0$.
 One finds a finite value for $\mathcal{F}$, as depicted in the left panel of Fig. \ref{plots}.
-Then, by introducing dissipation, one can make the chosen value of $g$ arbitrary close to a critical point, what makes the value of $\mathcal{F}$ increases as much as one wants.
+Then, by introducing dissipation, one can make the chosen value of $g$ arbitrarily close to a critical point, what makes the value of $\mathcal{F}$ increases as much as one wants.
 This shows that dissipation may help in the estimation of the quantum parameter $g$ of the SQS.